realmagicgreen/magicgreen-jekyll/_posts/2018-05-06-gardens-by-the-bay.md

 subtitle: An astonishing example of sustainable edutainment environment
 description: Rated number 3 on things to do in Singapore Tripadvisor.
 Reached more than 40 million visitors to date.
 World's top 20 most checked-in places on Facebook.
 Contains more than 1,000,000 plants.
 The two Cooled Conservatories at Gardens by the Bay are the world’s largest column-less greenhouses.
 category: solutions
-tags: architecture biodiversity design eco-entrepreneurs hydro-power learning recycle Singapore sustainable-construction
+tags: architecture biodiversity design eco-entrepreneurs hydro-power horticulture learning recycle Singapore sustainable-construction
 image: /assets/p/posts/solutions/gardens-by-the-bay/gardens-by-the-bay.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces